mfridh01/softres/README.md

 **SoftRes** assumes that you can link an item in chat.
 But really?
 Who doesn't have an addon that shows drops in dungeons?

-## Whait!
+## Wait!
 It announces and writes in chat and stuff.
 Doesn't that get messy?
 There will be some spamming in chat, yes.
 But that would happen even without **SoftRes** AND the ML would have to do it manually.
 **SoftRes** uses a library called "ChatThrottle" to make sure that the spams are kept in an acceptable pace.